Fortex365/University/README.md

-# Hi, I’m Fortex.
+## Hi, I’m Fortex.
 I’m currently learning CS, Palacky Univerzity in Olomouc.

-# --If someone in same school (subjects) decides to copy codes, I'm not responsible for his plagiatorism.
+## If someone in same school (subjects) decides to copy codes, I'm not responsible for his plagiatorism.